Akshath-Mahajan/Timing-Simulator/README.md

     - Vector Divide Pipeline Depth - 8
     - Vector Shuffle Pipeline Depth - 5

-Furthermore, the VRFs have only 1 read and 1 write port.
-Hence, simulatneous reading of vector registers is not supported.
+Furthermore, the VRFs have only 1 Read and 1 Write port.
+Hence, two instructions simultaneously reading the same Vector Register is not supported.

 ### Example 1

-We show an example of the timings of a simple load vector program.
+Here is an example of the execution time of a simple load vector program.

 #### Code